okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 For switch-operated room lights, I much prefer track lighting aimed at the wall or lights diffused by rice paper pendants.
 The goal is to create a [soup of light](https://youtube.com/clip/UgkxqTsun7JQzd0off7M8o5DlJ983OV63snW?si=xKxDqYwS4oq-6glt).

+Also, as per pattern #252, _pools of light_, lights should accentuate or even delineate spaces and subspaces.
+Don't just light a whole room, light each space within the room.
+And, importantly, "spaces" should be defined by human activity and experience: a private corner where you or your loved ones sit to read, an area where a little group may sit to talk or play games, etc.

 ### iv) plants

 Especially leafy ones.